 To the southeast, Munson (1990:Table 1) has reported three fluted (Folsom) points from the Lake Traverse area in Big Stone County, Minnesota.
-Also to the south, Lass (1980) lists a find of an Alberta point from 39DE9 in north-central South Dakota.
+To the south, Lass (1980) lists a find of an Alberta point from 39DE9 in north-central South Dakota.
 Johnson (1988) indicates that later parallel-oblique flaked styles are more common in Minnesota collections.
 What is the range of stylistic variability in Plano assemblages usually termed Angostura (in North Dakota) or Browns Valley (in Minnesota)?

-Indications of Paleo regional interaction for the SRRSU are best approached by examining raw material usage coupled with spheres of influence governing lithic projectile point stylistics (cf. Tankersley et al. 1990).
-The few illustrated regional specimens suggest use of principally Northern Plains stone sources.
+Indications of Paleo regional interaction for the SRRSU may be approached by examining raw material usage coupled with spheres of influence governing lithic projectile point stylistics (cf. Tankersley et al. 1990).
+The few illustrated regional specimens suggest use of principally Northern Plains lithic sources.
 For example, the Browns Valley Plano specimens are made of KRF, while the two fluted Folsom points from the Sheyenne Delta appear to be made from a light-colored chert (Johnson 1962:161).
 Michlovic (1988:57) illustrates a KRF Agate Basin point collected from a Clay County, Minnesota location.
 What other indicators of long-distance interaction occur in Paleo aggregates?
-Is the Atlantic or Gulf Coast marine shell pendant reportedly associated with the Pelican Rapids burial (Johnson 1988) actually of Paleo-age, and if so, what are the implications for considerations of regional interaction?
+Is the Atlantic or Gulf Coast marine shell pendant reportedly associated with the Pelican Rapids burial (Johnson 1988) of Paleo-age and, if so, what are the implications for considerations of regional interaction?

-Efforts should be devoted to applying Geographic Information Systems (GIS) as a modeling tool (cf. Alien et al. 1991; Kvamme and Kohler 1988) for early Holocene landform evolution and prehistoric settlement in the SRRSU.
-Coupled with this approach, there should be an inventory of (1) private collections and (2) NDCRS files in order to update the existing database (cf. Kvamme 1988).
+Efforts should be devoted to applying GIS as a modeling tool (cf. Alien et al. 1991; Kvamme and Kohler 1988) for early Holocene landform evolution and prehistoric settlement in the SRRSU.
+Coupled with this approach, there should be an inventory of (1) private collections and (2) updates to the existing NDCRS files (cf. Kvamme 1988).